code-and-effect/effective_orders/README.md

 Of course, there's no mechanism here to prevent someone from just copy&pasting this URL to a friend.

-If you're interested in this functionality, please check out `effective_assets` and the authenticated-read temporary URLs.
+If you're interested in that kind of restricted-download functionality, please check out [effective_assets](https://github.com/code-and-effect/effective_assets) and the authenticated-read temporary URLs.

 ### Tax

-All `acts_as_purchasable` objects will respond to `tax_exempt`.
+All `acts_as_purchasable` objects will respond to the boolean method `tax_exempt`.

 By default, `tax_exempt` is false, meaning that tax must be applied to this item.